In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 AD is the natural process in which microorganisms break down organic materials such as food waste, green waste, fats, oils, and greases.
 Anaerobic digestion happens in closed spaces where there is no oxygen.

-Recycling organics will be easy and convenient with EDI’s commingled organics recycling program.
-EDI has expanded the source-separated green waste collection to include the recycling of food waste.
+EDI’s commingled organics recycling program makes recycling organics easy and convenient.
+EDI has expanded the source-separated green waste collection to include food waste recycling.
 The service allows customers to place food scraps in the same container as green waste.
-EDI’s AD Facility is a foundation for your community to achieve State mandates, including AB 1826, AB 1594, and SB 1383, which are directly related to organics recycling in the State of California.
+EDI’s AD Facility is a foundation for your community to achieve state mandates, including AB 1826, AB 1594, and SB 1383, which are directly related to organic recycling in the State of California.

-To learn more about EDI’s new AD Facility and Organics Recycling Program and how they will significantly impact the future of organic waste, please watch our informative videos.
+Please watch our informative videos to learn more about EDI’s new AD Facility and Commercial Organics Recycling Program and how they will significantly impact the future of organic waste.

 Organic waste accounts for over 40% of the material in California’s waste stream.
-Organic material cannot break down when buried in a landfill, as it would in nature or in a compost pile.
+Organic material cannot break down when buried in a landfill, as in nature or compost pile.
 Instead, it decomposes without oxygen, releasing methane gas into the atmosphere.

 Organic material (food scraps and yard waste) will soon be recycled when placed in green carts and then transported to EDI’s AD Facility, once completed, where it will be converted into renewable natural gas and fertilizer.

-Below are just a few examples of what will be able to be placed in your green organics cart.
+Below are just a few examples of what can be placed in your green organics cart.

 Fruit, vegetables, meat, bones, dairy, eggshells, prepared food